 Managers need to download forms and letters from the PDR Web Application and Business Objects as part of the PDR process.

 If you have questions about the PDR or want to talk about it with an independent person, there are a number of people you can contact.

-The Divisional HR Managers are your first port of call of HR enquiries.
+The Divisional Human Resources Managers and advisers are your first port of call of Human Resources enquiries.

 Other useful contacts:

 |HR Professional Developmentfirstname.lastname@example.org||+64 3 479 4101|